mhmdmrad/Arduino-Object-Counter/README.md

+# DONE
-# Arduino Digital Object Counter – README
+# Arduino Digital Object Counter

 ## Project Overview
 This is an Arduino-based **Digital Object Counter** that counts objects passing in front of an IR sensor.